top of page

 What next for Alan?

-Alan is the man and driving force in charge of Team Britannia.
+Alan is the man and driving force in charge of Spirit of Challenge.
 An ambitious attempt to bring the World Record back to Great Britain while demonstrating and proving the revolutionary fuel he has designed can massively help the restoration of the planet.
 The Record originally set by Cable & Wireless in 1998 he attempted to break this record in 2002.

 He had to abandon the attempt with only three days to go to the finish line when his Crew mate and brother in law suffered a massive heart attack mid Atlantic.
 All thoughts of the record were immediately dismissed while Alan and Clive took it in turns to keep Steve Lloyd alive for 8.5 hours before the emergency helicopter could get to them.
 Steve made a full recovery and is intending to re-join the crew to finish off that “little” bit of business.
 The record is currently held by a team from New Zealand although controversially they did not cross the Equator.